-- 1. Unlock the liftgate with the integrated keyhead transmitter or power door unlock control. - 2.
-To open the liftgate, press the control button located in the top of the liftgate pull-cup handle.
+- 1. To open, unlock the liftgate with the integrated keyhead transmitter or power door unlock control. - 2.
+To open the liftgate, push the control button located in the top of the liftgate pull cup handle.

-Note: For the best performance allow the power system to open the liftgate after pressing the control.
-Manually pushing or pulling the liftgate may activate the system's obstacle detection feature and stops the power operation.
+Note: For the best performance allow the power system to open the liftgate after pushing the control.
+Manually pushing or pulling the liftgate may activate the system's obstacle detection feature and stop the power operation.